Mixing at the Batchelor Scale for White-In-Time Flows: Acknowledgements

-The authors thank Tomasso Rosati for insightful discussions on this topic.
+The authors thank Tommaso Rosati for insightful discussions on this topic.
 RC thanks Alex Blumenthal and Sam Punshon-Smith for their hospitality during his visits, which initiated the work on this project.
+The authors thank the anonymous reviewers for their insightful suggestions which greatly improved the structure of the proofs.
 The work of DC is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - SPP 2410 Hyperbolic Balance Laws in Fluid Mechanics: Complexity, Scales, Randomness (CoScaRa).
 RC acknowledges the funding by the DFG-Collaborative Research Center 1114 Scaling Cascades in Complex Systems, project no. 235221301, A08 Characterization and prediction of quasi-stationary atmospheric states.